chiranthan20/selfServingDevEnv/README.md

 <img width="483" height="782" alt="image" src="https://github.com/user-attachments/assets/37a35378-82e6-4d59-a88d-3b2357dc9681" />

-DevOps Engineer maintains the config of Custom VM images based on product request.
-And Developer needs to write Dockerfile if he wants any stateless application, Docker Build Pipeline is enabled with CI so when there is a new change the pipeline runs and creates a new Image in Registry which can later be used inside ACI
+- DevOps Engineer maintains the config of Custom VM images based on product request.
+And Developer needs to write Dockerfile if he wants any stateless application, Docker Build Pipeline is enabled with CI so when there is a new change the pipeline runs and creates a new Image in Registry which can later be used inside ACI.
+- When a User triggers pipeline by selecting bareWindowsVM option, a VM is created with windows OS and a role "Virtual Machine Administrator Login" is assigned to the person who had triggered the pipeline this maintaining RBAC.